wordjelly/mongoid-versioned-atomic/README.md

 #=> 2
 ```

-Use this method when you receive a call to your app's update action.
-It will fail if the document version is less than 1.

 ### Atomic Query and Update.
 This is a class method.
 So it will not run callbacks, validations etc.